grafana/mimir/docs/sources/operators-guide/deploying-grafana-mimir/upgrade-helm-chart-2.1-to-3.0/_index.md

                 s3:
                   secret_access_key: ${AWS_SECRET_ACCESS_KEY}
           ```

-          For more information about `mimir.structuredConfig` see [(Optional) Use the new, simplified configuration method](#optional-use-the-new-simplified-configuration-method).

    - If you are not using an external configuration (`useExternalConfig: false`), and your Mimir configuration does not contain secrets, then the storage location is automatically changed by Helm and you do not need to do anything.

    See [Example migrated values file](#example-migrated-values-file).